 Microphone

 So I’ve been using the same microphone for a while now But once I save enough I will be upgrading to the Yeti Microphone.
-The Yeti microphone has been awesome reviews and hopefully soon, I will make the small investment in order to kick my tutorials up a notch.
+The Yeti microphone has received awesome reviews and hopefully, soon, I will make the small investment to kick my tutorials up a notch.

 Lighting